singularityhub/sbgrid-singularity/relion/README.md

  Software used in the project was installed and configured by SBGrid.
  cite: eLife 2013;2:e01456, Collaboration gets the most out of software.
 ********************************************************************************
- SBGrid installation last updated: 2017-09-07
+ SBGrid installation last updated: 2017-10-25
  Please submit bug reports and help requests to:       <bugs@sbgrid.org>  or
                                                        <http://sbgrid.org/bugs>
 ********************************************************************************
  Capsule Status: Active
        For additional information visit https://sbgrid.org/wiki/capsules
 ********************************************************************************
-Singularity sbgrid_stanford-skiniotis--relion_20170921.img:/scratch/users/vsochat/share>
+Singularity sbgrid_stanford-skiniotis--relion_20171026.img:~>

 ```

-If you ls where you shell, you will notice you are in the same directory as before!
+If you `ls` where you shell, you will notice you are in the same directory as before!
 A few things
 about the sherlock setup for singularity:

- - `$PWD`,`/tmp`, `$HOME`, `/scratch`,`/local-scratch`, `/share`, and `oak` are automatically mounted.
+ - `$PWD`,`/tmp`, `$HOME`, `/scratch`,`/local-scratch`, `/share`, and `/oak` are automatically mounted.
 You shouldn't have trouble reading and writing data from the image via these mount (remember the image itself is read only)
- - importantly, the software under `/programs` is... there period! :)
+ - Importantly, the software under `/programs` is... there period! :)
  - `relion` is added to the path, at `/programs/x86_64-linux/system/sbgrid_bin/relion`

 ### Exec
 The most common use case is executing a specific command to the image, and for this you